 Cloudflare integrates with both Siteground and Cloudways alike.

-The only difference is that Siteground provides the integration either through your accounts tab ...
+The only difference is that Siteground provides the integration through their interface.

 Siteground simplifies the process (just a tad) by taking care of nameserver changes so you don't have to worry about doing that manually at your domain host.

-But really, it's just as simple to integrate your Cloudways site with Cloudflare.
-You just have to do it manually and with these instructions, it shouldn't take you much longer than a few minutes.
+But honestly, it's just as simple to integrate your Cloudways site with Cloudflare.
+Follow these instructions.
+It won't take you much longer than a few minutes.

 Add a Site.